trinhminhtriet/trinhminhtriet/CV.md

 - **Description:** A system for sending information and alerts to check the status of employees in the event of natural disasters, earthquakes, tsunamis, volcanic eruptions, etc.
 - **Role:** Technical Lead
-- **Technologies Used:** Golang, NestJS, Aurora, GitHub Actions, Terraform, Docker, ECS, SQS, CloudWatch.
+- **Technologies Used:** Golang, NestJS, Aurora, Azure Active Directory, GitHub Actions, Terraform, Docker, ECS, SQS, SNS, SES, S3, Lambda, CloundFront, CloudWatch.
 - **Responsibilities:**
   - Estimated project workload, timelines, and resource requirements to ensure on-time delivery.
   - Wrote technical proposals and documentation of basic design, architecture design.